allydetre/snotelprocessr/README.md

 ## Installing snotelprocessr

-You can install the development version (0.1.0) of snotelprocessr like
+You can install the latest version (1.0.0) of snotelprocessr like
 this:

 ``` r